-DEL, along with our partners at Thrive by Five Washington and the Office of Superintendent of Public Instruction, will help lead implementation, but many people and groups will be part of making this plan happen: Parents, providers, early learning coalitions, public health professionals, public libraries, state agencies, child care resource and referral agencies, schools and educational service districts, and more.
+DEL, along with our partners at Thrive Washington, the Office of Superintendent of Public Instruction, the Washington State Department of Health, and the Department of Social and Health Services will help lead implementation, but many people and groups will be part of making this plan happen: Parents, providers, early learning coalitions, public health professionals, public libraries, state agencies, child care resource and referral agencies, schools and educational service districts, and more.

 Early Learning Plan vision statement: "In Washington state, we work together so that all children start life with a solid foundation for success, based on strong families and a world-class early learning system for all children prenatal through grade 3.
 Accessible, accountable, and developmentally and culturally appropriate, our system partners with families to ensure that every child is healthy, capable, and confident in school and in life."